"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Results

 \subsubsection{Prototype-based explanations: Most preferred}

-Prototype-based explanations were many participants' favorite \interview{2,3,4,6,7,9,10,12,13,15,16,17,19,20}.
-Part-based form was clearly preferred, for similar reasons mentioned for concept-based explanations.
-P15 and P20 said prototype-based explanations are analogous to how they think about birds, and P1 that they are analogous to how birders educate each other.
+Many participants picked prototype-based explanations as their favorite \interview{2,3,4,6,7,9,10,12,13,15,16,17,19,20}.
+The part-based form was clearly preferred, for similar reasons mentioned for concept-based explanations.
+P15 and P20 said prototype-based explanations are analogous to how they think about birds, and P1 that they are analogous to how birders teach each other.
 Between prototypes and concepts, participants tended to prefer prototypes for their visual nature and information content: prototype-based explanations locate and draw a box around relevant bird parts in the user-input photo, whereas concept-based explanations only list the bird parts.
 P4 summarized the advantages: \shortquote{It makes a very clear match between the photo that you're looking at and a larger base of what this bird should look like.
 It also skips over the whole language issue and is incredibly visual which I really appreciate.} Participants also noted that prototype-based explanations can help many uses, e.g., learning how to identify new birds \interview{2,8,13,15,19,20}, understanding how the AI is working \interview{11,13,15,16,20}, spotting the AI's mistakes \interview{4,13}, and changing their own behavior to supply better inputs to the AI \interview{20}.

 Complaints against prototype-based explanations were mostly minor.
-Some participants described the current version as \shortquote{cluttered} and \shortquote{difficult to see} \interview{1,4,5,6,11} and made UI design recommendations, e.g., have one prototype-photo region match pop up at a time.
-Participants also mentioned that some prototypes are ambiguous and uninteresting \interview{1,18}.
-For the former, they suggested having each prototype correspond to one salient feature, and accompanied by a label if possible.
-For the latter, they mentioned that the current set of prototypes includes parts that are uninteresting and unimportant for bird identification, e.g., \shortquote{very few bird species are differentiated based on their feet} \interview{1}.
-They suggested curating prototypes so that the explanation focuses on salient and interesting features, those that human birders would use to identify birds.
+Some participants described the current version as \shortquote{cluttered} and \shortquote{difficult to see} \interview{1,4,5,6,11} and made UI design recommendations, e.g., having one prototype-photo region match pop up at a time \interview{11}.
+Participants also mentioned that some prototypes were ambiguous \interview{2,11,18}.
+For instance, P11 said they had to \shortquote{examine the prototype and the example to figure out what the concept was that they corresponded to.} As a solution, P2 suggested providing a textual description of the prototype.
+Another complaint was that some prototypes (e.g., feet) were uninteresting \interview{1,13,18}. \shortquote{Very few bird species are differentiated based on their feet,} remarked P1.
+For solving this problem, participants suggested curating prototypes with domain experts and end-users so that the explanation focuses on salient and interesting features, those that human birders would use to identify birds.